aidamouref/Project-Broadway/README.md

 ### Specific Exploratory Data Analysis of Numerical Variables

 An initial correlation matrix was conducted to check for multicollinearity in the numerical variables.
-The dependant variable (weekly_gross) was already included to check for multicollinearity with the other variables and see if any explicative variable was highly correlated to it (therefore could potentially explain it fairly well).
+The dependant variable (weekly_gross) was already included to check for multicollinearity with the other variables and see if any explicative variable was highly correlated to it.

 ![initial_corr_matrix](Images/initial_corr_matrix.png)